 Why is Ferocity important?

 - From what folks on the forum have been able to determine the ferocity of your top 1-3 creatures in your respected group you are fighting in (Jurassic, Cenozoic, or Aquatic groups) determines the strength of the opponents you will face in your daily Player vs Environment (PvE) pack battles.
-I now believe it is possibly only based on your top 1 or 2 creatures in each group.
+I now believe it is based on your top 3 creatures in each group.
 So if you get a creature leveled up too high with respect to your other creatures you will create problems for your daily PvE match ups to the point that you will either be unable to complete your daily battles or you will need to spend a large amount of DinoBucks (DB) to speed up the cool down of your high level creature to complete your events.

 - When you are competing in Player vs Player (PvP) the game uses your teams ferocity to set you against a similar ferocity rated bot profile.
 (I am hoping to have more information in the future on this which I will add as a separate post)